Appeals court vacates key Atlantic Coast Pipeline permit

 RICHMOND, Va.
-(AP) — A U.S. appeals court on Friday tossed out a key federal permit for the Atlantic Coast Pipeline that deals with the project’s effects on threatened or endangered species, saying a federal agency had “lost sight of its mandate” in granting the permit.
+(AP) — A U.S. appeals court on Friday tossed out a key permit for the Atlantic Coast Pipeline that deals with the project’s effects on threatened or endangered species, saying a federal agency had apparently “lost sight of its mandate.”

 A three-judge panel of the 4th U.S. Circuit Court of Appeals wrote that the U.S. Fish and Wildlife Service had made decisions that were “arbitrary and capricious” in its authorization for the pipeline.